ngidaro/SOEN341/README.md

 ## Core Features
--Posting a Picture (with text description)
+- Posting a Picture (with text description)
--Following a user
+- Following a user
--Leave comments to a posted pictures
+- Leave comments to a posted pictures

 ## Additional Features
--Advertisements from Google
+- Advertisements from Google
--Direct Messaging
+- Direct Messaging
--Like Feature
+- Like Feature
--Notifications
+- Notifications

 ## Team Members
 - Celia Cai (CeliaCaii) (ID: 40098535)